The Other Story of a New Generation

 During the second part, we discuss professional and personal experiences with the four young artists and Abdelkader Benali.
 What are the similarities and differences in working as a young artist in Morocco and the Netherlands?
-What do Moroccan culture and tradition mean to artists and cultural professionals?
-When do memories turn into nostalgia?
-And is your identity geographically or culturally defined?
+How do they shape connections and networks between the two countries?
+And is their identity geographically or culturally defined?

-Part II of the programme focusses specifically on NewGen artists and cultural professionals and will be followed by networking drinks.
-If you are under 30 years and you like to be part of the entire programme please sign up here.
+Part II of the programme focuses specifically on NewGen artists and cultural professionals and will be followed by networking drinks.

 Rebel Spirit (the artist name of Mohammed ElBellaoui) is a street artist, comic book author, illustrator and musician from Casablanca.
 He is passionate about urban art and underground culture and is one of Morocco's youngest authors of comics books.
 His comic books about everyday life in Casablanca, ''Guide of Casablanca'' and ''From Casablanca with love'' show humoristic scenes from the lives of the city's 8 million inhabitants.
 The stories were written in Darija, Moroccan Arabic language, and make use of typically Moroccan signs and symbolism.
 Since a young age, Rebel Spirit also practices street art, making use of experimental techniques.